phcarlson/beans-and-a-dream/README.md

 # Data Source
 - The dataset we used is found here on Kaggle: https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews/data
 - It is under License CC0: Public Domain, so we are free to use it in any way.

+# Setting Up Your Environment

+1. Clone the repo.
+2. Download the recipes.parquet from the Kaggle link above and add it to the data/raw directory.
+DO NOT DOWNLOAD THE CSV!
+The parquet preserves metadata about the different types and makes it easier to cleanly load into a PySpark dataframe.
+3. Create a virtual environment for Python ____.
+    - I use Miniconda3 as a way to install conda, which is used for package/environ management (https://www.anaconda.com/docs/getting-started/miniconda/install).
+    - Once this is installed, at least for Ubuntu with a Bash/Zsh shell, I edit the startup configuration file for the shell with the line "conda deactivate" after the conda initialize code block.
+    - Store your Mongo creds in a safe enough place given the project size/scope.
+4. Activate the virtual environment and do "pip install -r /path/to/requirements.txt" to set up the dependencies.